How to Run a Pinterest Contest

 In addition to being relevant, you also want to ensure that the prize you offer is sufficiently valuable.
 The more you ask users to do, the more you should offer them in return.
 This is oen of the best ways to encourage entry, especially when you're asking users to complete a high-effort task.

 To help you get your prize selection away, here are a few ideas for highly effective contest prizes:

 Use Your Own Products

-Run your giveaway alongside a blog review/article about the unique product or experience to drive traffic back to your website!
+If you're giving away an interesting prize try running your giveaway alongside a blog post about the unique product or experience to drive traffic back to your website!

 Promoting Your Pinterest Contest

 Once you've got your contest set up, you'll be ready to go live, but remember, you can't expect to be flooded with enteries if you're not properly promoting your camapign.

 If done properly, contest promotion can lead to a massive increase in awareness and entries.
 To help you get started we're going to take you through a few of the best tactics you can use to promote your Pinterest contest.

 If you're running a Pinterest contest then it's always a good idea to let your followers know by Pinning an announcement and link to your contest on your Pinterest page.
 This an easy way to drive entries by making sure any Pinterest users who visit your page are made aware of the campaign.
 Pinterest users are the people who are the most likely to enter the contest, so it's important that you reach them.